 A credit card is a type of revolving credit that allows you to make charges against your line of credit.

-Each month, you’ll get a statement listing all of the charges you made that month, plus any outstanding balance.
-If you pay off the balance in full, you won’t be charged any interest due to how credit cards work.
+Each month, you’ll get a statement listing all of the charges you made that month, plus any outstanding balance from the prior month.
+If you pay off your balance in full, you won’t be charged any interest due to how credit cards work.
 However, if you pay less than the full amount, you’ll owe interest on any remaining balance.

 Pros and Cons of Credit Cards